How To Eliminate Common Toxic Household Items

 What can you do?

 Glass containers are the best option.
-If you want wish to stay with plastic, confirm it is polyethylene or polypropylene containers (marked with recycling numbers 2, 4, and 5).
+If you wish to stay with plastic, confirm it is polyethylene or polypropylene containers (marked with recycling numbers 2, 4, and 5).
 Also, avoid ever microwaving food in these plastics.

 Carpets

-If you need another reason to move into the 21st century, your bedroom carpet is a potential health hazard.
 If you’ve purchased carpets which are “stain resistant” you may want to reconsider your interior design options.
 Those carpets are stained with several industrial chemicals that cause a host of health problems, including links to thyroid disease and cancer.

 What can you do?